 Rock Falls Rockets

 The Rock Falls Rockets 4-H club is a small club in Dunn County.
-The Rock Falls Rockets have meetings every first Sunday of the month at 6:00PM in Eau Galle.
+The Rock Falls Rockets have meetings every first Sunday of the month at 6:00PM at the Rock Falls Town Hall.
 Some activities that the Rock Falls Rockets are very active in include: roadside clean-up, June Dairy Days, drama fest, swine, dairy, dogs, plant and soil sciences, horses foods and nutrition, knitting, photography and many more.
 They also host an Easter bash every year for the community.
 Contact Missy Hazen at 715-495-3326, Paula Biesterveld at 715-579-5723, or Theresa Strand at 715-875-4155 with any questions.

 Sand Creek Pipers